TnTech-ECE/F25_Team5_InductionHeaterController/README.md

 ### Faculty Supervisor

-- Dr. Christopher Storm Johnson
+- Dr. Christopher Storm Johnson has a background in wireless power transfer.

 ### Stakeholders